MathibelaD/Laezonia-University/README.md

 - We used TypeScript and JavaScript as part of our programing language
 - ReactJs is the Framework we used to Develop the Application
 - TailwindCss is Our Css Framework for styling
+- FireBase as Our Backend as a Service
 ## Instalations